mccullaghlab/shapeGMMTorch/README.md

 `kronecker_aligned_trajectory = wsgmm.fit(train_positions)`

-where `train_positions` is an array of dimensions `(n_training_frames, n_atoms, 3)`.
+where `train_positions` is an array of dimensions `(n_train_frames, n_atoms, 3)`.
 Notice there is no difference in syntax when fitting the two covariance types.
 Two additional options are available during the fit routine which may be necessary under certain situations:

-	- cluster_ids   (optional) - (n_training_frames) integer array of initial cluster ids.
+	- cluster_ids   (optional) - (n_train_frames) integer array of initial cluster ids.
 This option is necessary if init_cluster_method = 'read'
-	- frame_weights (optional) - (n_training_frames) float array of relative frame weights.
+	- frame_weights (optional) - (n_train_frames) float array of relative frame weights.
 If none are provided the code assumes equal weights for all frames.

 If these options are used the fit call looks like